LucasMoerch/LilScript/README.md

 # LilScript

-LilScript is a compiler for a small Domain-Specific Language, written in OCaml (ocamllex + ocamlyacc + Dune).
+LilScript is a compiler for a small Domain-Specific Language, written in OCaml (ocamllex + menhir + Dune).
 It takes `.lil` files and compiles them into Python source files that run on top of a Pygame runtime, letting you define simple 2D platformer games without writing Python directly.

 ---